Naruto Uzumaki: Part I

-While being examined to increase his ninja rank, Naruto meets the legendary ninja Jiraiya and learns how to summon toads to aid him in battle and to control part of the Nine Tails's chakra energy.
-The exams are interrupted by the invasion of Konohagakure by the criminal Orochimaru and the ninja of Sunagakure.
-Naruto defeats the sand village's One-Tail jinchuriki, Gaara, and convinces him there is a better way to live.
-Shortly afterward, Naruto discovers the Akatsuki, a criminal organization that seeks to extract the Nine-Tails from his body.
-Though Jiraiya drives them off during this first meeting, he learns that one of its members, Itachi, is both Sasuke's brother and the man who killed their family, and that the Akatsuki plans to kidnap him.
+While being examined to increase his ninja rank to Chunnin, Naruto meets the Legendary Sannin Jiraiya and learns how to summon toads to aid him in battle and to control part of Kurama's chakra energy.
+The exams are interrupted by the invasion of Hidden Leaf Village by the criminal Orochimaru and the ninja of Hidden Sand Village.
+Naruto defeats the Sand Village's One-Tail jinchuriki, Gaara, and convinces him there is a better way to live.
+Shortly afterward, Naruto discovers the Akatsuki, a criminal organization that seeks to extract Kurama from his body.
+Though Jiraiya drives them off during this first meeting, he learns that one of its members, Itachi Uchiha, is both Sasuke's older brother and the man who killed their family, and that the Akatsuki plans to kidnap him.
 While accompanying Jiraiya to find a new village leader, Naruto also learns the Rasengan (螺旋丸), a sphere of chakra for offensive purposes.
 When Sasuke leaves the village to join Orochimaru's forces to obtain the power to kill Itachi, Naruto, on his insistence and promise to Sakura, becomes part of a rescue team to retrieve him.
-Naruto and Sasuke ultimately have a one-on-one battle, and after a close battle, Sasuke comes out as the victor.
+Naruto and Sasuke ultimately have a one-on-one battle on the Valley of the End, and after a close battle, Sasuke comes out as the victor.
 He, however, can not bring himself to kill Naruto and instead leaves.
 The two go their separate ways, but Naruto does not give up on Sasuke, leaving with Jiraiya for two and a half years to prepare himself for his next encounter with Sasuke and the Akatsuki.